Nicky9319/playwright_testing/README.md

 3. Run and test the py file

 Note: We might need to run the browser beforehand in headful mode and do google login

+Note: We are using Ubuntu-20.04 for the same